2018 update! Just as relevant.

 The bottom line-

-- Hunter New England Hospitals agree to maintain usage of third generation cephalosporins below 20 defined-daily doses per 1,000 patient-days
+- Hunter New England target is to maintain usage of third generation cephalosporins below 20 defined-daily doses per 1,000 patient-days

 - Implement guidelines that remove third generation cephalosporins from most empiric indications- see Australian Therapeutic Guidelines: Antibiotic for alternative choices – in particular, Hunter New England relies on IV benzylpenicillin or oral amoxycillin in its community-acquired pneumonia guideline

 - Avoid use of third generation cephalosporins for surgical prophylaxis

 - Reductions in hospital usage are demonstrated to reduce prevalence of ceftriaxone-resistant infections and C. difficile (see Scottish reference below and graphic)

 Potential interventions to reduce use in hospital settings –

 - Establish a program to minimise duration of parenteral TGC therapy and promote correct oral switch options